ga4gh/data-security/AAI/FAQ.md

 ### Why Brokers?

-We have found that there are widely used Identity Providers (IdP) such as Google Authentication.
+We have found that there are widely used Identity Providers (IdP).
 These authentication mechanisms provide no authorization information (custom claims or scopes) but are ubiquitous for authentication at the institution level.
-The use of a Broker and Clearinghouse enables attaching information to the usual OIDC flow so that Google and other prominent identity providers can be used with customized claims and scopes.
+The use of a Broker and Clearinghouse enables attaching information to the usual OIDC flow so that IdPs can be used with customized claims and scopes.

 Here is a diagram of a single broker.
 This is one possible way to use this spec.